School of Journalism and Mass Communications

 Graduation with Leadership Distinction: GLD: Diversity and Social Advocacy, GLD: Professional and Civic Engagement Leadership Experiences

 Topics in advertising and strategic communications.
-Individual topics and
+Individual topics and prerequisites to be announced with title.

 Advertising and brand communications industry experts share insights about industry trends, innovative campaigns and careers.